opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/join_dataset.rst

   * * Separator
     * To fill if One line is set.
 Specifies the character to use to separate values in the generated field.
     * no
+  * * Republish all records upon update
+    * Activates scheduling on the dataset, if it is not already activated (see :doc:`Keeping data up to date</publishing_data/03_scheduling_updates/scheduling_updates>`).
+Once scheduling is configured, this option allows the automatic update of the data retrieved from the remote dataset.

+      .. admonition:: Note
+         :class: note

+         This option is most useful when the remote dataset is scheduled.

+    * no

 Examples